h0verlord/-RegioJetWebdriverIO/README.md

-# -RegioJetWebdriverIO
+# RegioJet WebdriverIO
-learning solution for practicing WebdriverIO on a Regiojet Website
+Learning solution for practicing WebdriverIO on a Regiojet Website